• Skip to main content

 Eligibility: To be considered for the position, the candidate for the head and neck fellowship must have completed an ACGME accredited residency in Otolaryngology and must be qualified to sit for the American Board of Otolaryngology written and oral exams.
 The candidate must be able to secure a Georgia Medical License.
 Salary is commensurate with PGY level.

-Supervision, Teaching & Call: The Fellow will be in the Call Pool for Attending Faculty in the Department and will have an independent outpatient clinical and surgical experience.
-There are also opportunities for autonomous free flap cases commensurate with experience and skill.
-Teaching opportunities include staffing head and neck surgery cases at Grady Memorial Hospital and Veterans Affairs Medical Center, resident lectures, journal clubs, and a Grand Rounds presentation.
+Supervision, Teaching & Call: The fellow will be in the call pool for attending faculty in the Department and will have an independent outpatient clinical and surgical experience, including staffing multidisciplinary tumor board clinics.
+Teaching opportunities include staffing head and neck surgery cases at Grady Memorial Hospital and the Veterans Affairs Medical Center, instructing residents in operative cases and lectures, attending journal clubs, and giving a Grand Rounds presentation.

 PAST FELLOWS